 Post Updated:🕓 9 min read

 Types of Surfboards

-So, lets start off by saying that there are different surfboard types for different surfing abilities.
-For example if you’re just starting out you’ll need a different surfboard compared to a professional surfer.
+There are different surfboard types for different surfing abilities.
+For example, if you’re a beginner surfer you’ll need a different surfboard compared to a professional surfer.

 Foam Surfboards / Foamie